rohitkr9698/Porject2/README.md

 This project was created from local system.

-This course is being  teached by Sharda Ma'am.
+This course is being  taught by Sharda Ma'am.